enygren/draft-nygren-httpbis-http11-request-binding/draft-nygren-httpbis-http11-request-binding.md

 # Bound Request/Response Header Protocol

-This specification introduces new hop-by-hop `Bound-Request` and `Bound-Response` headers, which use {{!RFC8941}} structured fields.
-These headers convey a request/response Serial number, additional attributes, and a cryptographic binding.
+This specification introduces new hop-by-hop `Bound-Request` and `Bound-Response` header fields, which use {{!RFC8941}} structured fields.
+These header fields convey a request/response Serial number, additional attributes, and a cryptographic binding.

-As these are hop-by-hop headers they are added by the endpoints on the HTTP/1.1 persistent connection ({{!RFC9112}}).
+As these are hop-by-hop header fields they are added by the endpoints on the HTTP/1.1 persistent connection ({{!RFC9112}}).
 Below we refer to the endpoint making the request as the Client and the endpoint receiving the request and issuing a response as the Server.
 For most cases where this is deployed the Client will be an Intermediary.

-Clients and Servers MUST NOT exchange `Bound-Request` and `Bound-Response` headers unless they have mutually negotiated this protocol, either as described below in {{tls-negotiation}} or via some other out-of-band mechanism.
-If the Client and Server have negotiated using this protocol, they MUST send a `Bound-Request` and `Bound-Response` headers in all requests and responses.
+Clients and Servers MUST NOT exchange `Bound-Request` and `Bound-Response` header fields unless they have mutually negotiated this protocol, either as described below in {{tls-negotiation}} or via some other out-of-band mechanism.
+If the Client and Server have negotiated using this protocol, they MUST send a `Bound-Request` and `Bound-Response` header fields in all requests and responses.

 ## Request/Response Serials {#serials}